shahviransh/Textbook-MCP-Server/LLM.md

 docker exec -it [container_name] python -c "import pytesseract; print('OCR OK')"
 ```

-This implementation provides a robust, secure, and scalable solution for PDF analysis within the Claude Desktop environment.
+This implementation provides a robust, secure, and scalable solution for PDF analysis within the LLM Desktop environment.